What Are Fossil Fuels?

 Oil

-Crude oil or petroleum can be found underground in reservoirs; between the cracks, crevices, and pores in sedimentary rocks; or near Earth’s surface in tar sands.
+Crude oil or petroleum used in refineries can be found underground in reservoirs; between the cracks, crevices, and pores in sedimentary rocks; or near the Earth’s surface in tar sands.
 To gain access to oil, companies must drill for it—either on land or on the seafloor beneath the ocean.
 To access oil in tar sands and oil shale, lands are typically strip-mined.
 Any member of the public can nominate a parcel of public lands to be auctioned for oil production.
 The Bureau of Land Management evaluates the nominations, and drilling leases are sold to the public at bargain prices.
 The oil and gas industry holds leases to 25 million acres of publicly-owned minerals, an area roughly the size of Kentucky.

 In Fiscal Year 2021, the Bureau of Land Management issued almost 5,000 onshore oil and gas drilling permits.
 In 2021, the United States exported about 8.63 million barrels per day of petroleum.
 That same year, the United States imported 8.47 million barrels per day of petroleum from other countries—the top five from Canada, Mexico, Russia, Saudi Arabia, and Columbia, respectively.